alokwhitewolf/MultiObjectTracker/README.md

 ```

 Once the code starts, it will play video file.
 To select the objects to be tracked, pause the video by pressing the <kbd>p</kbd> key.
-It will first ask you to  to create a bounding box around the object(s) to be tracked in the newsly created window.
+It will first ask you to  to create a bounding box around the object(s) to be tracked in a newly created window.
 Press the mouse to select the top-left pixel location of the object to be tracked and then release the mouse on the bottom-right location of the object to be tracked.
 You can select multiple instaces of a type of object

 ![Image](docs/images/normal_create_rectangles.png)

 Also, if you want to discard the last selected object, press the <kbd>d</kbd> key.
 Press <kbd>s</kbd> key to save the category of objects and initiate the tracker.Each object is assigned an index, which will be useful in deleting instances of the trackers. press <kbd>r</kbd> key anytime to resume tracking without saving the currently selected objects.

 This process is done twice to track objects of 2 categories.
 You may fill objects of one category only if you choose so.
-You can always pause and add ibjects later
+You can always pause and add objects later

 Whenever the video is playing, you can press <kbd>d</kbd> key to delete instances of the object you do not want.
 Further instruction will appear on the terminal window

 You can always pause and resume the tracking.
-It doesn't lead to any loss of tracker objects.
+It won't lead to any loss of tracker objects.

 Press <kbd>q</kbd> anytime to gracefully quit the code

 ### Analysis mode

-Additional flags -l is needed for calculating PET and using the analysis mode.
+Additional flag -l is needed for calculating PET and using the analysis mode.

 If the -l flag is not provided, main.py simply acts as multiple object tracker.